nivekxyz/dotlnx/docs/index.md

 # dotlnx documentation

 **dotlnx** turns self-contained `.lnx` app bundles into integrated, confined applications.
 Drop a bundle into `~/Applications` (or `/Applications`) and it appears in the app menu with an AppArmor profile applied automatically.
-End users never run dotlnx—they only add or remove bundles; the service handles menu entries and security.
+End users don’t need to run dotlnx, they only add or remove bundles—but the command is available for sync, validate, and other tasks; the service handles menu entries and security.

 ## Documentation